RSE- Relationships and Sex Education

 What will my child actually be taught in Sex Education?

 The ‘Changing Me’ unit is taught over a period of 6 weeks in the second half of the summer term.
 Each year group will be taught appropriate to their age and developmental stage.
-Please note: at no point will a child be taught something that is inappropriate; and if a question from a child arises and the teacher feels it would be inappropriate to answer, (for example, because of its mature or explicit nature), the child will be encouraged to ask his/her parents or carers at home, and the question will not be answered to the child or class if it is outside the remit of that year group’s programme.
+Please note: at no point will a child be taught something that is inappropriate; and if a question from a child arises and the teacher feels it would be inappropriate to answer, (for example, because of its mature or explicit nature), the child will be encouraged to ask his/her parents or carers at home or reminded that they are learning what they need to know, and the question will not be answered to the child or class if it is outside the remit of that year group’s programme.)

 Foundation Growing up: how we have changed since we were babies